fraserdominicdavid/geotech-pandas/docs/column-reference/index.rst

             liquid limit.

     liquid_limit
-        | Liquid limit, calculated as the moisture content at 25 drops.
+        | Liquid limit.
+The water content of a soil at the arbitrarily defined boundary between the
+          semi-liquid and plastic states.
         | *percent (%)*
         | ``float``